 If you want to know just how smart these dogs are, it’s best to ask real owners themselves.
 So, that’s what we did.
 We surveyed the popular Bernese Mountain Dog Subreddit for answers to this question.
 Here’s what they had to say:

 There are a lot of reasons why Berners are smart dogs.
-However, the rankings that Stanley Coren published was based on one component of dog IQ.
-Namely, obedience/working intelligence.
+However, the rankings that Stanley Coren published was based on just one component of dog IQ.
+That is, obedience & work intelligence, which doesn’t tell the whole story.

 There are two other dimensions of canine intelligence: adaptive and instinctive intelligence.
-But because they’re much harder to objectively measure, the current smartest dog breeds list is based on obedience/working.
+But because they’re much harder to objectively measure, the current smartest dog breeds list is solely based on obedience & working.

 Big, Versatile Farm Dog

-The fact that these dogs are born with instincts to round up livestock and drive them in a particular direction is impressive.
-This is their instinctive intelligence.
+But he fact that these dogs are born with instincts to round up livestock and drive them in a particular direction, or instinctively bring back a dead animal, is impressive.
+After all, this is the dogs’ instinctive intelligence.

 Bernese mountain dogs were bred to be a multi-purpose farm dog.
-In other words, they were great herding dogs, guardians, working dogs and more!
+In other words, they were great herding dogs, guardians, cart-pulling dogs and more!
+They helped around with everything on the farm and were essential assets to farmers.

-With that said, Bernese Mountain dogs are like the jack-of-all-trades when it comes to instinctive intelligence.
-They have innate abilities to perform so many various task, which certainly adds to their overall dog IQ.
+With that said, Bernese Mountain dogs are the jack-of-all-trades when it comes to instinctive intelligence.
+They have innate abilities to perform so many various task, which certainly adds to their overall dog intelligence.

 The Berner’s Adaptive Intelligence

-The final dimension of canine intelligence is adaptive intelligence, which refers to the ability of the dog to learn for itself.
-Is the dog able to solve problems and learn from previous experiences and mistakes?
+The final dimension of canine intelligence is adaptive intelligence, which refers to the ability of the dog to learn for his or herself.
+Here’s a good question to ask: is the dog able to solve problems and learn from previous experiences and mistakes?

 She continues, saying “if I plan to leave the house i’ll need to get ready (put on socks, sunscreen, etc.).
 By the time i’m done, the dog will be waiting for my by the door hoping I take him out.“

-Clearly, the Bernese Mountain dog in the short story above has high adaptive intelligence.
-Through previous experiences, the dog learned when the owner is going to leave the house.
+Clearly, the Bernese Mountain dog described by the owner has high adaptive intelligence.
+From the dog’s previous experiences, the Bernese learned when the owner was going to leave the house and what signals led up to the leaving.

 And of course, the dog wants to leave with the owner.
 So, he solves this problem by waiting patiently by the door and asking politely.

-These are just some of the many great stories of why Bernese Mountain dogs have such high adaptive intelligence.
-There’s a reason why they’re called “nanny dogs.”
+This is just one of the many great stories of why Bernese Mountain dogs have high adaptive intelligence.
+Plus, it’s why Berners have become popular “nanny dogs.”
+After all, it takes a smart dog to handle and tolerate the roughness of kids.

 Smart Toys for Smart Berners